codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a careful wolf?
-Aware wolf.
+What did the 0 say to the 8?
+Nice belt.

 ## Daily Trivia

-The name of technology company HP stands for what?
+What does LTS stand for in the software market?
- 1. Husker-Pollosk
+ 1. Long Taco Service
- 2. Howard Packmann
+ 2. Ludicrous Transfer Speed
- 3. Hellman-Pohl
+ 3. Ludicrous Turbo Speed
- 4. Hewlett-Packard
+ 4. Long Term Support

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  Long Term Support
 </details>